 The device then transmits an audio response to the user within two seconds.

-Smart Devices and Bedside Apps Enhance Patient Engagement
+Smart Devices and Bedside Apps Enhance Patient Satisfaction in Healthcare

 Once they arrive, patients have immediate access to the tablets, which allows them to take command of their room environment, reducing the need to call for assistance to lower shades or adjust the room temperature.
 The devices are also equipped with popular entertainment apps, and patients have the option to download many of their favorite apps as well.
 Additionally, patients have the ability to share content on the devices with clinicians and room guests on the smart TV.